 II Chronicles 36:20 And them that had escaped from the sword carried he away to Babylon where they were servants to him and his sons until the reign of the kingdom of Persia.

 We see a progression through a period of time from Solomon to Josiah and his three sons.
 That is when this took place when Judah went into captivity.
 By this time there was a great deal of disrespect for God, little or no honoring of Him by their submission.
 Now what makes this instruction more sobering, to us anyway, is that these people were a people who had a measure of revelation.

-Now I'm going to bring this closer to home.
-We're going to look at something in the New Testament: John the Baptist.
-John's ministry is somewhat a mystery to us because the bible really doesn't say much about it.
+Now I am going to bring this closer to home.
+We are going to look at something in the New Testament: John the Baptist.
+John's ministry is somewhat a mystery to us because the Bible really does not say much about it.
 But, Jesus was very impressed, because Jesus' own testimony was that none greater born from among women has ever lived.

 Now it would be wrong to conclude that John the Baptist was the last of the Old Testament prophets.
 No, he was a New Testament prophet.
-Mark 1:1—check this out—says, "The beginning of the gospel of Jesus Christ, the Son of God..." and then it launches into the ministry of John the Baptist.
+Mark 1:1 says, "The beginning of the gospel of Jesus Christ, the Son of God. . ." and then it launches into the ministry of John the Baptist.
 That was the beginning.